 In this section we attempt to establish whether the contemporary flexible labor market in the Netherlands implies higher risks of 'exclusionary' transitions for immigrants than for Dutch natives, and if so, why.
-We will subsequently focus on three transition types: from unemployment, domestic care and prolonged illness (disability to work) to paid work.
+As stated before, we will subsequently focus on three transition types: from unemployment, domestic care and prolonged illness (disability to work) to paid work.